How To Make Faster WordPress Sites

 - Website Requests

 The ping is essentially the time it takes for a query from your computer to get to the server.
-This is measured in milliseconds, which may seem low, but these milliseconds add up quickly.
+This is up in milliseconds, which may seem low, but these milliseconds add up quickly.
 If your website has lots of requests, even a 10ms ping could add up to a whole second or more.

-You obviously can’t ask users to move closer to your servers, but you can use CDN services to lower pings on average.
+You obviously can’t ask users to move closer to your servers.
+But you can use CDN services to lower pings on average.
 We’ll talk more about CDN services below.